header tail

 With increasing digital competition and higher user expectations than ever, ensuring your Drupal website loads rapidly is essential for online success.

 In this blog, we’ll explore why web speed is important and show how to check your site’s speed, before giving our top five tips for Drupal speed optimisation.
+The 5 tips detailed below will discuss:

 Having a fast Drupal website is important for three key reasons: